devops-surya/devops-training/FEB-2023/Ansible/Ansible.md

 <br/>

-# Important and main stuff we do in pipeline using ansible:
+# Actual process, we do in pipeline using ansible:
 ## Scenario- 6:  Deployment using ansible playbook:
 * Look at the below pipelins:
 ![preview](../images/BasicdevopsPipeline.png)